matrix-org/matrix-spec-proposals/proposals/2674-event-relationships.md

 ### Receiving relations

-Relations are received during non-gappy incremental syncs (that is, syncs called with a `since` token, and that have `limited: false` in the portion of response for the given room) as normal discrete Matrix events.
+Relations are received like other non-state events, with `/sync`, `/messages` and `/context`, as normal discrete Matrix events.
+As explained in the limitations, clients may be unaware of some relations using just these endpoints.

 [MSC2675](https://github.com/matrix-org/matrix-doc/pull/2675) defines ways in which the server may aid clients in processing relations by aggregating the